alfalabs/bower-purge/readme.md

 # bower-purge

 utility to remove junk from `bower_components` folder optimized for Polymer components.
 Only files needed are left as specified in `bowerPurge.keep` array.
+Use as a gulp task.

 ## install
 ```npm i bower-purge --save-dev```